wp-plugins/transparent-image-watermark-plugin/readme.txt

+= Error message says that I need to enable the allow_url_fopen option =

+Contact your hosting provider and ask them to enable allow_url_fopen, most likely in your php.ini
+It may be necessary to create a php.ini file inside of the wp-admin directory to enable the allow_url_fopen option.

+= How do I Remove Watermarks? =

+This plugin permenantly alters the images to contain the watermarks, so the watermarks can not be removed.
+If you want to simply test this plugin, or think you may want to remove the watermarks, you need to make a backup of your images before you use the plugin to add watermarks.
+<a href="http://wordpress.org/extend/plugins/simple-backup/">**Try Simple Backup Plugin**</a>

 = How can I Add Watermarks to images that were uploaded before the plugin was installed? =

 We have a premium version of this plugin that adds the capability to manually add watermarks to images in the WordPress Media Library.